Wellness and Nutrition

 • Running a high fever/high temperatures

-• Intense diarrhea
+• Intense diarrhea or urinary tract infections

 • Being out in the heat and sweating

-One really good way to know if you're deficient in minerals is by getting a hair tissue mineral analysis (HTMA).
+One really good way to know if you're deficient in minerals is by getting a hair tissue mineral analysis (HTMA) test.
 Because your hair follows a 3 month cycle, a hair sample will give you a look into 3 months worth of data about your mineral intake.
 From there, you can see where your deficiencies are.

 The only catch is that you have to pay for these out of pocket.
 You can buy a hair mineral test on Amazon, from an accredited company, or through a functional doctor.